BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Shaqsdean/README.md

  Use Numbers for Lists or Steps

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+Product Name
+Core Features or Functionality
+Purpose/Problem Solved
+Target Audience
+Technologies Used

 ## 12. How can you succinctly convey the purpose and key features of a product?
+explaining the purpose of the project type in the key features of the project
+Give a preposition value